 • Being Bankable

-• Module 1 A&B: You and Your Business
+• Orientation & Module 1: You and Your Business

 Our opening module will orient participants to the Goldman Sachs 10,000 Small Businesses program and allow faculty, business owners, and business service providers to connect with each other while learning more about entrepreneurial skill sets and the entrepreneurial economy of the region.
 We will discuss the outcomes of participant’s business assessments and delve into the ideas behind how to create and act upon a growth plan.
 As part of our first session we will hear from a panel of entrepreneurs on their approach to growing businesses, their use of local business assistance resources, and the relationship between their business and family lives.

 During our second module we will explore different strategies for growing a successful small business.
 Participants will learn about the elements of a highly impactful growth plan and how the program’s coursework and support services will enable them to complete and implement such a plan.
 We will work through a series of exercises on identifying and evaluating business opportunities and conclude with a clinic designed to strengthen participant’s networking skills.

 • Module 3: Money and Metrics